Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 5. Break the rules with bridging textiles

 Saying all that, don't be afraid to mix things up.
-Choose what you love - the turquoise, the oranges, the greens, they all look great together.

 A luxury fabric cushioned sun lounger is made extra inviting with a turquoise patterned outdoor cushion